-Xiaomi had announced Mi 6, Mi 6A and Mi 6 Pro in the Indian market quite recently.
-There has been a lot of rumor about the upgraded Mi Note 6 Pro with various leaked video of its unboxing, yet the phone hasn’t been officially announced.
-Today, however, Thailand becomes one of the first countries to welcome the unannounced phone into their market.
+Xiaomi announced Mi 6, Mi 6A, and Mi 6 Pro in the Indian market quite recently.
+There has been a lot of rumor about the upgraded Mi Note 6 Pro with various leaked videos of its unboxing, yet the phone hasn’t been officially announced.
+Today, however, Thailand has become one of the first countries to welcome the unannounced phone into their market.

-The hype about Xiaomi Note 6 Pro is its sports notch display with a 19:9 aspect ratio and a screen ratio of 86%, better than the 18:9 aspect ratio of its predecessor, Note 5 Pro.
-There has been little or no change in the back design, using a traditional three-stage design with the middle part made of metal and the two ends of the plastic to provide better antenna signal transmission.
-The phone is packed with a whopping 6.26-inch full-screen display with HD+ and a gorilla glass protection.
+The hype about Xiaomi Note 6 Pro is its sports notch display with a 19:9 aspect ratio and a screen ratio of 86%, better than the 18:9 aspect ratio of its predecessor, the Note 5 Pro.
+There has been little or no change in the back design, using a traditional three-stage design with the middle part made of metal and the two ends of plastic to provide better antenna signal transmission.
+The phone is packed with a whopping 6.26-inch full-screen display with HD+ and gorilla glass protection.

 Running on 8.1 Android Oreo Out of the box with MIUI 9.6 on top, the phone’s biggest strength is its 4,000 mAh battery.
 This gives you 34 hours of constant music or 6 hours of intense gaming, or 8.5 hours of video streaming or 19.5 hours of calling.
 Forget power bank for life!
 The device also packs a 3.5mm headphone jack.